 Send a welcome note from your team and/or your department leadership.

 Get them up to speed on the Institute and DLC culture.
 Employees working fully on-campus, hybrid, or remote are part of your culture, regardless of work arrangement.
 To help them understand the culture, share:

 - The MIT Human Resources New Employee site, especially the Getting Started pages

 - The MIT Campaign for a Better World video

 - MIT Social Media Hub

-- Pictures and videos from all-hands meeting
+- DLC pictures and videos

 The “buddy” system is an effective tool for any onboarding plan, especially in the long-term; it helps to make sure your remote workers feel supported at all times to ensure a good employee retention rate.
 It’s an easy way to make new hires feel comfortable and part of the team very quickly.
 With the buddy system, new hires will have a peer acquaintance to show them the ropes, answer their questions, and help them get to know the team.